kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	*	Make a conjecture (hypothesis), which we believe is true.
 	*	If it is true, we expect certain consequences.
-	*	Experiment and collect data - are the consequences visible in the data?
+	*	Experiment and collect data - are the consequences we expected visible in the data?
-	*	If so, it may lead to another hypothesis.
+	*	If so, it may lead to the next hypothesis.
 If not, we formulate an alternative hypothesis.
 Or perhaps it is not so clear cut: we see the consequence, but not to the extent expected.
 Perhaps modifications are required in the experimental conditions.

 And so we go about learning.
 An example: we expect that compounds A and B should combine in the presence of catalyst C to form product D.  An initial experiment shows very little D present.
-Then several conditions (e.g temperature, reaction duration, and pressure) are investigated in a structured experiment to improve the yield of product D, and the iterations continue.
+Then several conditions (e.g temperature, reaction duration, and pressure) are investigated in a structured experiment to improve the yield of product D. The iterations continue until we find the most economically profitable operating point.

-.. 	\vspace{5cm}

 Correlation and causality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is only by intentional manipulation of our systems that we learn from them.
 Collecting happenstance (everyday) operating data does not always help, because it is confounded by other events that occur at the same time.
 Everyday data is limited by:

-	*	Feedback control systems which keep the region of operation to a small zone - better yields or improved operation might exist beyond the bound wherein we currently operate.
+	*	Feedback control systems which keep the region of operation to a small zone - better yields or improved operation might exist beyond the bounds created by our automatic control systems.

 	*	Other factors are always affecting the system.
 The operator mistakenly adjusts the temperature set point to 480K instead of 470K.
-The yield value at the end of the shift is 3% higher.
-This "experiment" of sorts enters the collection of anecdotes that operators and engineers like to tell each other, and soon it becomes accepted.
+The conversion value at the end of the shift is 3% higher.
+This "experiment" of sorts enters the collection of anecdotes that operators and engineers like to tell each other, and soon it becomes "accepted" that temperature can be used to improve conversion.
 However, it might have been a lower impurity in the raw materials, the new pump that was installed the previous day, improved controller tuning by another team of engineers, or any other event(s).

 Designed experiments are the only way we can be sure that these correlated events are causal.
 You often hear people repeat the (incomplete) phrase that "*correlation does not imply causality*".
 That is half-true.
 The other half of the phrase is however: "*correlation is a necessary, but not sufficient, condition for causality*".